AddPinyin Plugin for MarcEdit

 The plugin generates pinyin using ALA-LC standards.
 The output is similar to that produced by the OCLC Macro.
 Please see the documentation for this marco for specifics.
 It is difficult to automate romanization with 100% accuracy, so it is always beneficial to manually proofread the results when practical.
 However, most of the needed adjustments will have to do with spacing, capitalization, and punctuation, not the pinyin itself.
 Efforts have been made to keep even these minor inaccuracies to a minimum.
 However, if you notice any errors or would like to suggest new phrases to be included in the dictionary, please submit them using this form.
 (It is the same form used to suggest phrases for the OCLC Macro).

 This plugin can be run on files containing both Chinese and non-Chinese records.
 The plugin examines the 008 field to identify Chinese records, and leaves everything else untouched.
-The program also will not touch records where Chinese text only appears in the 880 fields (i.e., romanization has already been added).
 If a record has romanization added for some but not all Chinese fields, the plugin can add romanization for the remaining unconverted fields (if desired).
 The main dialog of the program will tell you how many records contain Chinese text that could potentially be converted.
+The user also has the option to swap the order of parallel fields already existing in the records.
+(Swapping the fields can be done even if no other conversion is performed on the record set).

 To run the plugin, do the following: